shohanursoikat/sudosecurity/README.md

 # SudoSecurity
 What's up boys?
 I am Shohanur; the guy behind Sudo Security.
 In this project you will find the overview of my CSE & Cyber Security journey.
-I made this project to store all that I have got in that journey.
+I made this project to collect &  store all that I have got in that journey.
 This repo is updating continously as I am learning new things.
 I like to share my knowledge with the interested one.
 All Hackers are not a bad guy.

 ##  Contents:
 SudoSecurity is my long-term digital vault for: